Yuanrui-Mdt-Info/daspire-docs/docs/setup-guide/sources/amazon-ads.md

 4. Click **Authenticate your Amazon Ads account** and login to your Amazon Ads account.

-5. **Source tag (optional)** is used to help you identify this source inside Daspire.

-6. **Report Wait Timeout** is the maximum number of minutes the connector waits for the generation of a report for streams.
+5. **Report Wait Timeout** is the maximum number of minutes the connector waits for the generation of a report for streams.
+Default is 60 minutes.

-7. **Report Generation Maximum Retries** is the maximum number of attempts the connector tries to generate a report for streams.
+6. **Report Generation Maximum Retries** is the maximum number of attempts the connector tries to generate a report for streams.
+Default is 5.

-8. **Start Date (optional)** is used for generating reports starting from the specified start date.
+7. **Start Date** (Optional) is used for generating reports starting from the specified start date.
 Should be in `YYYY-MM-DD` format and not more than `60 days` in the past.
-If not specified today's date is used.
+If not specified, today's date is used.
 The date is treated in the timezone of the processed profile.

+8. **Source Identifier** (Optional) is the identification to help you identify your Amazon Ads source in Daspire.

-8. **Profile IDs (optional)** you want to fetch data for.
+9. **Profile IDs** (Optional) you want to fetch data for.
 See [Amazon docs](https://advertising.amazon.com/API/docs/en-us/concepts/authorization/profiles) for more details.

 10. Click **Save & Test**.